factopolis/factopolis/content/claims/trump-admin-achieved-historic-increase-in-defense-spending/_index.md

 ---
-title: Trump Administration Achieved A Historic Increase in Defense Spending
+title: Trump administration achieved a historic increase in defense spending
 summary:
   He has *proposed* a large, though not unprecedented, increase, which congress has not approved.